ton-society/grants-and-bounties/README.md

 ## **Bounties program**

 Our Bounties program is an open community initiative that is fast-forwarding support for valuable contributions:
-- Contributions to Dev Tooling
+- Contributions to Developers and Community Tools
 - Educational materials creation
 - Enhancing documentation and other community resources